moyamejiasr/SysBoot/ReadMe.md

 *IN DEVELOPMENT*

 ## To-Do
-- Add Protected Mode
+- Add Protected Mode [From kernel]
-- Add Magic number check